kora-projects/kora-docs/mkdocs/blog/en/kora-dont-need-orm.md

 This matters in systems where database ownership and routing are architectural concerns.

-## Database Access Is Not a Separate Framework Universe
+## Database Access Is Not a Separate Framework Universe { #database-access-framework }

 Some stacks have one container for application dependencies and another conceptual subsystem for persistence-managed objects.